Vhartz/pyDowTube/README.md

 ### EN:
 ######========
-    **pyDowTube** is a program written in Pyhton that helps you download your favorite YouTube videos, created with a simple and functional code with an interdisciplinary intention.
+    **pyDowTube** is a program written in Python that helps you download your favorite YouTube videos, created with a simple and functional code with an interdisciplinary intention.

 ### PT:
 ######========
-    o **pyDowTube** é um programa escrito em pyhton que ajuda a fazer downloads de seus videos favoritos do youtube, criado com um codigo simples e funcional com intenção interiramente didatico.
+    o **pyDowTube** é um programa escrito em Python que ajuda a fazer downloads de seus videos favoritos do youtube, criado com um codigo simples e funcional com intenção interiramente didatico.

 # Installation / Instalação
 ######=================================